+(9) A warrant issued under sub-section (7) shall be in the form as set out in Schedule VII.

+17.-(1) Where a person is committed under section 13 and is not discharged by order of the High Court, the Minister may by warrant order that person to be surrendered unless the surrender of that person is prohibited by this Act.

+(2) A warrant issued under sub-section (2) shall be as set out in Schedule VIII.

+(3) Without prejudice to the Minister's discretion to issue a warrant for the surrender of a person to a foreign State or Commonwealth country, the Minister shall not issue a warrant for the surrender of any person if it appears to the Minister, having regard to all the circumstances, to be unjust or oppressive to surrender the person in relation to the offence in respect of which that person's surrender is sought-

+- (a) by reason of its trivial nature; or - (b) because the accusation against the person is not made in good faith in the interest of justice.

 Schedule VII.
-(10) A warrant issued under sub-section (8) shall be in the form as set out in Schedule VII.

 Order of surrender.
-17. -(1) Where a person is committed under section 13 and is not discharged by order of the High Court, the Minister may by warrant order that person to be surrendered unless the surrender of that person is prohibited by this Act.

 Schedule VIII.

-(2) A warrant issued under sub-section (2) shall be as set out in Schedule VIII.
-(3) Without prejudice to Minister's discretion to issue a warrant for the surrender of a person to a foreign State or Commonwealth country, the Minister shall not issue a warrant for the surrender of any person if it appears to the Minister, having regard to all the circumstances, to be unjust or oppressive to surrender the person in relation to the offence in respect of which that person's surrender is sought- (a) by reason of its trivial nature; or (b) because the accusation against the person is not made in good faith in the interest of justice.
-(4) The Minister may refuse to issue a warrant for the surrender of a person accused or convicted of an offence not punishable with death in Belize if the person could be or has been sentenced to death for that offence in the country by which the request for the surrender of that person is made.
-(5) A warrant for surrender shall not be issued in the case of a pers who is serving a sentence of imprisonment or detention, or is charged with offence in Belize- (a) in the case of a person serving such a sentence, until the sentence has been served; and (b) in the case of a person charged with an offence, until the charge is disposed of or withdrawn or unless an order is made for it to lie on the file and, if it results in that person serving a term of imprisonment or detention, until the sentence is served.
+(5) A warrant for surrender shall not be issued in the case of a person who is serving a sentence of imprisonment or detention, or is charged with an offence in Belize-

+- (a) in the case of a person serving such a sentence, until the sentence has been served; and - (b) in the case of a person charged with an offence, until the charge is disposed of, discontinued or withdrawn.